 Make sure the vehicle is off and well secured with the parking brake.

 Have a drain pan ready as you loosen the drain plug.
-After braking the bolt loose, usually you can unscrew it the rest of the way using your fingers.
-If you need a drain pan, check this link to an inexpensive one on Amazon.
+After breaking the bolt loose, usually you can unscrew it the rest of the way using your fingers.
+If you need a drain pan, check this link to an inexpensive one.

 Take care not to drop the bolt into the drain pan as you get to the end of the threads.
 Position the drain pan under the drain hole as you remove the bolt.
 Then let the oil drain for about 10-15 minutes.
 Removing the oil filler cap while draining will help speed up the process of draining.